-Yes √ No 2 Number MA BBA omics and
+Yes √ No 2 Number MA Economics and BBA

 14. List the departments: (respond if applicable only and do not list facilities like Library, Physical Education as departments, unless they are also offering academic degree awarding programmes.
 Similarly, do not list the departments offering common compulsory subjects for all the programmes like English, regional languages etc.)